smythp/intro-python-workshop/sections/input.md

     print("I don't know what you should bring!
 I'm just a little program...")
 ```

 When you run this program, Python should ask you for some input with the prompt `What is the weather like today?` (The space before the second `"` makes the prompt look more tidy in the console.)
 It will then return some advice based on the input.
+Try running it now.

 ### Asking repeatedly

 What if we want Python to keep asking for input instead of exiting after the first question is answered?
-For that, we can use somethign called a while loop.
+For that, we can use something called a while loop.

 Remember our for loop?
 Instead of iterating through a list like the for loop, our while loop will continue to execute as long as a certain condition is true.
 Here's a very simple while loop that will run forever until you quit it manually.
-(Note: if you're using IPython, this may crash your notebook.
-It's safe to use in your terminal.)

 ```
 while True:
 	print("Oh no!
 I'm stuck...")
 ```

-If you're in the terminal, you can escape from this endless loop by pressing `Control-c` on your keyboard.
-In IPython, you can stop it by pressing the square `STOP` button in the toolbar.
+In the terminal, you can escape from this endless loop by pressing `Control-c` on your keyboard.

 Let's apply the while loop to our weather app: